BIG IDEA: I CAN HEAR GOD

 You are never too young to hear from God.
 Samuel heard from God as a boy and you can hear from God – no matter what your age is!
 Age doesn’t matter to God, all that matters is that you are listening and you are ready to do what He asks you to do.

 3) I CAN RECOGNIZE GOD’S VOICE

-Say: [Play recognizable voices] It took time for Samuel to recognize God’s voice.
+Say: [Play recognisable voices] It took time for Samuel to recognise God’s voice.
 In fact, Eli had to tell Samuel that it was God speaking to him.
-We might be concerned that we can’t hear God or worried that we won’t recognize His voice, but sometimes it takes time.
+We might be concerned that we can’t hear God or worried that we won’t recognise His voice, but sometimes it takes time.
 In John 10:27 Jesus says “My sheep listen to my voice; I know them, and they follow me.”
 When we spend time with someone we know their voice.
 I’m sure you don’t have to think twice when you hear your mom or dad’s voice on the phone.
-You just recognize who is speaking because you have spent time with them and you know them.
+You just recognise who is speaking because you have spent time with them and you know them.

 SEARCH the Scriptures: